Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 	    }
 	}];

-### Add information to the Checkout
+### Adding information to the Checkout

-Before completing the checkout, additional shipping and payment information must to be added to the `CHKCheckout` object.
+Before completing the checkout, additional shipping and payment information must be added to the `CHKCheckout` object.
 The customer's shipping information is required to obtain shipping rates.
 This is an opportunity to prompt the customer for their shipping address.

-If you wish to support Apple Pay familiarize yourself with the [Apple Pay Programming Guide](https://developer.apple.com/library/ios/ApplePay_Guide/).
+If you want to support Apple Pay, familiarize yourself with the [Apple Pay Programming Guide](https://developer.apple.com/library/ios/ApplePay_Guide/).
 The shipping address is provided from the `PKPaymentAuthorizationViewControllerDelegate` method `paymentAuthorizationViewController:didSelectShippingAddress:completion:`

 	// Get the customer's shipping address
 	CHKAddress *shippingAddress = [[CHKAddress alloc] init];